Sunday, Aug. 26, is when we commemorate

 Women might be more ambitious and focused because we’ve never had a choice.
 We’ve had to fight to vote, to work outside the home, to work in environments free of sexual harassment, to attend the universities of our choice, and we’ve also had to prove ourselves over and over to receive any modicum of consideration.

-Gay, who authored Bad Feminist, is one of the most influential modern thinkers about feminism, choice, and the body, and her reflections on the continuing power of the vote ring true.
+is one of the most influential modern thinkers about feminism, choice, and the body, and her reflections on the continuing power of the vote ring true.
+Bad Feminist,

 Remember these iconic words from famous feminist thinkers on National Women's Equality Day and everyday.
 Hopefully, they'll spur your circle into action.